twitter-research/graph-neural-pde/README.md

 create a root level ./data/pos_encodings folder.
 If using DeepWalk or Hyperbollic type positional encodings these will need generating using the relevant generator scripts.

 ### Experiments for BLEND (Beltrami Flow and Neural Diffusion on Graphs)
+**Please note that we are still merging the code from the Twitter private BLEND repository (as of Nov 16th 21) and currently only the DIGL positional encodings are supported.
+This will change shortly.**
 For example to run for Cora with random splits:
 ```
 cd src